Agent-Cells with DNA Programming: A Dynamic Decentralized System: Structure

-A $\DNA$ structure consists of two strands of codes.
+A $\DNA$ structure may consist of two strands of codes.
 Each strand holds approximately the same information.
 The \emph{main strand} holds the information on the current status of the body, the neighbor agents, the agents' children, the agent's duties, the agent's type, and any other information that may be required for an agent in a specific network.
-For example, the agents should communicate with each other with a specific, well-defined, secure protocol, and without human guaidance or intervention.
+For example, the agents should communicate with each other with a specific, well-defined, secure protocol, and without human guidance or intervention.
 This protocol is specified as a part of the leading strand of the $\DNA$.
-The second strand is used for the reproductive system. \paragraph{Reproducing} Every agent has several pieces of code in its core.
-One part is called the \emph{membrane code} which loads the functions from the database corresponding to the active genes in $\DNA$.
-The genes are active based on an agent's location and structural position in the given network.
-There is another part of core denoted as \emph{sequencer} that creates a child out of the $\DNA$ of the agent.
-As mentioned before, $\DNA$ has two strands that are mainly similar to each other.
-The first strand is denoted as the \emph{main strand}, and the \emph{reproductive strand}, which contains the information that is required for making children for the agent.
-A sequencer reads the reproductive strand of an agent and makes a newly born agent.
-In fact, the sequencer makes a \emph{main strand} for the newly born child.
-A newly born child owns a core and an empty membrane.
-The new sequencer in the newly born agent also creates a new reproductive strand for the agent.
-So, the $\DNA$ of the newly born agent gets complete.
+The main strand could be modified by upgrades or changes to the environment.
+The second strand is used for the reproductive system.
+It is useful to create a newly born agent cell with initial settings.